Pre-Approval Access to Investigational Drugs Policy

-To do that, AbbVie has developed an Access to Investigational Drugs Policy.
+To do that, AbbVie has developed a Pre-Approval Access to Investigational Drugs Policy.
 It outlines important considerations we take into account when evaluating a doctor’s request to use investigational drugs in a patient with a serious or life-threatening illness or condition .

 Why we did this

 We created this policy so we can make an appropriate medical decision about access to investigational drugs as quickly and as fairly as possible.
 We also want patients and doctors to better understand what guides our decisions..